xerocross/xerocross.functional-util/README.md

+This repo is deprecated in favor of https://github.com/xerocross/fu.

 # xerocross.functional-util

 This is a collection of JavaScript utility functions written in a functional programming style.
 I just started this.
 It's still under construction.
 But what _is_ here is thoroughly tested.
 The code even contains mathematical proofs of correctness and internal verification that will throw errors at runtime if there is an unexpected problem.